PaddlePaddle/docs/docs/design/mkldnn/gru/gru.md

 PaddlePaddle allows user to choose activation functions for update/reset gate and output gate.
 However, oneDNN supports only default `sigmoid` activation for gates and `tanh` for output.
 Currently oneDNN operator throws an error when user tries to execute it with other activations.

 ## oneDNN GRU operator
 oneDNN `GRU` operator is based on Paddle Paddle `fusion_gru` operator.
 It uses primitive/memory caching mechanism called `AcquireAPI`.
-Handler containg 2 caching key, one dependent on sentence length used in caching input/output and primitive.
+Handler containing 2 caching key, one dependent on sentence length used in caching input/output and primitive.
 The other key (`memory_key`) depends only on other, not changing during inference, parameters and is used to cache weights and bias memory.

 ### Dimensions in oneDNN RNN primitives